mitranim/jol/readme.md

 * Internally, keys are encoded as deterministic JSON.
   * Relies on engine quirks; has not been tested in all browsers.
   * The conversion function `toKey` is exported separately.
-  * Computational complexity for access-by-key should be similar to `{}`, with the added overhead of JSON encoding (should scale with key size but not dict size).
+  * Computational complexity for access-by-key should be similar to `{}`, with the added overhead of JSON encoding (should scale with key size but not overall dict size).

 Methods are similar to `Map`: